chevalvert/ppmm-builder/docs/style.md

 ### Simplifying geometries
 A `tolerance` property can be declared inside a style to simplify matching features geometries using [`simplify-path`](https://github.com/mattdesl/simplify-path).
 Its value is expressed in pixels.

+### Rendering labels
+A `label` object can be declared inside a style to define label rendering.
+Use the `__property` key to define which `feature.properties` will be used as a value for the label.

+Note that custom font will need to be installed on your system as this module does not handle font file registration yet.

+Label will be placed depending of its feature's type:
+- on `Polygon` the label will be placed at [_pole of inaccessibility_](https://github.com/mapbox/polylabel#polylabel-)
+- on `String` the label will be placed along the path every `repeat` interval
+- on `Point` the label will placed at the point's coordinates

 ## Applying style